fmacias/FIFO-Task-Queue/README.md

 supports task cancellation explicitly or after a given elapsed time.
 Once a task has been cancelled of failed, these subordinated tasks will be canceled before starting properly.

+*Source Code is maintananced at .Net Core Project at .Net Framework the source files to compile are just linkend to them.*

 # You will find